aditya-f/my-cats-web-project/README.md

 # my-cats-web-project

-A simple front end web project that was used as a submission to Dicoding's Basic Web Programming course.
+A simple front end web project that showcased my cats.
+Used as a submission to Dicoding's Basic Web Programming course.